ai4colonoscopy/IntelliScope/README.md

 Please use the following reference if you find this project useful for your research or applications:

    ```
     @article{ji2024frontiers,
-     author = {Ji, Ge-Peng and Liu, Jingyi and Xu, Peng and Barnes, Nick and Khan, Fahad Shahbaz and Khan, Salman and Fan, Deng-Ping},
+      title={Frontiers in intelligent colonoscopy},
-     title = {Frontiers in Intelligent Colonoscopy},
+      author={Ji, Ge-Peng and Liu, Jingyi and Xu, Peng and Barnes, Nick and Khan, Fahad Shahbaz and Khan, Salman and Fan, Deng-Ping},
-     journal = {arXiv preprint arXiv:2410.17241},
+      journal={arXiv preprint arXiv:2410.17241},
-     year = {2024}
+      year={2024}
     }
    ```

 ## 🚨 Ethical and Responsible Use